ofir-fr/Machine-Learning-Predict-Success-of-a-Zomato-Restaurant/README.md

 # Machine-Learning-Predict-Success-of-a-Zomato-Restaurant
-Apply machine learning on a restaurante database.
+Experimanting in machine learning on a restaurante database.
 Study and analyse the data for prediction of a successful restaurant.

 Restaurans Geolocation: